insight-platform/Savant/docs/source/savant_101/12_video_processing.rst

 Scaling to a Common Resolution
 ------------------------------

-**The pipeline will scale all streams to the configured resolution.**

-This is a crucial topic.
-The pipeline is always configured to run on common resolution.
-It means that every stream handled by a certain pipeline instance is always scaled to the common resolution configured for the pipeline instance, no matter what its input resolution was.

-If you need different streams to be handled on different resolutions, you have to launch several pipelines configuring each pipeline to use a resolution acceptable for streams processed by that pipeline.
+By default Savant handles all streams on their original resolution.
+If you need to process streams on a common resolution, you have to set ``parameters.frame.width`` and ``parameters.frame.height``.
+E.g.:

 .. code-block:: yaml